Hrušky (Břeclav District)

 Hrušky (Birnbaum) is a municipality and village in Břeclav District in the South Moravian Region of the Czech Republic.
 It has about 1,700 inhabitants.

 Geography

 Hrušky is located about 7 km northeast of Břeclav and 50 km southeast of Brno.
-It lies in a flat agricultural landscape of the Lower Morava Valley.
+It lies in a flat agricultural landscape in the Lower Morava Valley.
 The Svodnice Stream forms the eastern municipal border.

 History

 The first written mention of Hrušky is from 1368.
 The village was probably founded at the beginning of the 13th century.
-From 1638 to 1848, it was part of the Břeclav estate, owned by the House of Liechtenstein.
+From 1638 to 1848, it was part of the Břeclav estate, owned by the Liechtenstein family.

 The village was heavily damaged by the 2021 South Moravia tornado.

 Transport

 Hrušky is located on the railway line Břeclav–Přerov.

 Sights

 The main landmark of Hrušky is the Church of Saint Bartholomew.
 It is a modern church, built in the neo-Gothic style in 1861.